nategood/httpful/src/Httpful/Handlers/README.md

     Httpful::register('text/csv', new SimpleCsvHandler());

-After this registering the handler in your source code, by default, any
+After this registering the handler in your source code, by default, any responses with a mime type of text/csv should be parsed by this handler.